 Weed was legalized in Amsterdam in 1970’s as a way to deal with bigger problems, namely the problems with hard drugs.
 So, legalizing weed and hash and creation of special coffee shops in Amsterdam, allowed the municipal government to decrease the level of hard drug consumption and to be able to control the sale of soft drugs.

 Today, there are about 250 coffee shops in Amsterdam, most of them are situated in the Red Light District.
 There used to be more of them, but according to the law from 2014, a distance between a school and coffee shop in Amsterdam must be at least 250 meters, because of which 43 coffee shops have been closed.
 The business they make is strictly regulated, so that the coffee shops cannot advertise, and get instantly closed in case of selling of hard drugs or selling to children below the age of 18.

-10 Best Coffee Shops in Amsterdam to Visit in 2017
+10 Best Coffee Shops in Amsterdam to Visit

 So, let’s start with the list of 10 Best Coffee Shops in Amsterdam in 2017.